A Survey on Video Diffusion Models: Video Generation

 CoDi~\cite{CoDi} presents a novel generative model that possesses the capability of creating diverse combinations of output modalities, encompassing language, images, videos, or audio, from varying combinations of input modalities.
 This is achieved by constructing a shared multimodal space, facilitating the generation of arbitrary modality combinations through the alignment of input and output spaces across diverse modalities.

 NExT-GPT~\cite{next-gpt} presents an end-to-end, any-to-any multimodal LLM system.
 It integrates LLM~\cite{vicuna} with multimodal adapters and diverse diffusion decoders, enabling the system to perceive input in arbitrary combinations of text, images, videos, and audio, and generate corresponding output.

-During training, it fine-tunes only a small subset of parameters.
-Additionally, it introduces a modality-switching instruction tuning (MosIT) mechanism and manually curates a high-quality MosIT dataset.
-This dataset facilitates the acquisition of complex cross-modal semantic understanding and content generation capabilities.
+VITRON~\cite{vitron}, utilizing an LLM backbone~\cite{vicuna}, incorporates various encoders for images and videos, enhancing the versatility of the model and supporting several tasks within a unified framework.
+Particularly, it achieves good results in both image-to-video and text-to-video settings, demonstrating the tremendous potential of combining LLMs with video diffusion models.